 Partial Knee replacement is becoming more popular because of the faster recovery.
 This photograph shows the difference between a partial (Unicondylar knee implant ) and a total knee implant which is larger and covers both condyles of the femur and the entire tibial surface.
 The knee with the Uni maintains a normal ACL and PCL – Anterior cruciate ligament and Posterior cruciate ligament.
 This leads to better proprioception in the knee, or position sense.
 A study done by Dr. Kozinn showed that more patients who have a a Uni on one side and a total knee on the other preferred the Uni- because it feels more like a normal knee ( sensory nerve feedback).

-Posts By: Stuart Kozinn, MD
+Author: Stuart Kozinn, MD

 Longer term follow up of anterior hip replacements are showing excellent results.
 The greatest benefit may be a more rapid recovery for patients, and many will be able to have this hip procedure done as an outpatient.